Safety information

 The procedures below are for Risk Group 1 items (unlikely to cause disease in healthy workers or animals).

-• Collect Fish/Animal waste in a black polypropylene bag (6mm thick, 40cm x 40cm).
+• Collect Fish/Animal waste in a black polypropylene bag (6mm thick, 40cm x 40cm) in the freezer.
 All tubing, plastics, clips, tags, etc. must be removed from the animal before packaging).

 • Each bag MUST NOT weigh more than 10kg.
 Bags must be tagged with the Red Biological Waste Disposal Tag (in the Biodiversity genetics lab and more in Zoology Stores).